 About the Author

-Please support creators It isn’t always legal to lend books if you’re running a business, and it can harm the ability of artists, writers and other creators to make an income from their own work if you do.
-If your clients can’t afford to buy a book, please ask them to borrow it from a public library, as public libraries pay authors when they loan their books.
+Please support creators 💜 It isn’t always legal to lend books if you’re running a business, and it can harm the ability of artists, writers and other creators to make an income from their own work if you do.
+If your clients can’t afford to buy a book, please ask them to borrow it from a public library, and encourage your local library to buy a few copies.
+Public libraries pay authors when they loan their books.
 Loads more info here.

 Want to know the moment my new books are available?
 Subscribe to my newsletter to be among the first to hear when new books and courses are released!